hotwax/oms-documentation/deployment&configuration/tathya/chartsCreation/visualize&SaveChart.md

 Navigate to the top-right corner and click on the "SAVE" button.
 A Save Chart panel will appear with the Chart Name field auto-populated.

 After saving, find your chart in the Charts tab for quick access.

+### Additional Tips

+Experiment with different chart types to find the most effective representation for your data.

+Utilize filters and additional SQL clauses for more refined queries and visualizations.

+Leverage Tathya’s advanced features like dashboard linking and custom CSS for enhanced customization.